-At the most recent State Health Plan Board of Trustees meeting held on January 25, 2024, the board voted to removed GLP-1 and GIP-GLP-1 agonist medications from State Health Plan coverage for the purpose of weight loss effective April 1, 2024.
+At the State Health Plan Board of Trustees meeting held on January 25, 2024, the board voted to remove GLP-1 and GIP-GLP-1 agonist medications from State Health Plan coverage for the purpose of weight loss effective April 1, 2024.
 These medications will still be covered for members managing diabetes.

 It is estimated that continuing to cover this class of medications for weight loss would result in a premium increase of $48.50 per subscriber per month, doubling the premium for all individual subscribers, even those not taking these medications.